Aenariss/DIP/content-blocking/README.md

 - In case you are launching for the first time, you need to download the docker image (for custom DNS server): ->
     - ``docker pull internetsystemsconsortium/bind9:9.20``
 - Disable IPv6 at the network adapter (Control panel -> Network -> View network status -> Change adapter settings -> Properties -> ipv6)
+- Make sure to correctly configure your network adapter name in ``./source/constants``, otherwise a DNS server cannot be assigned

 All examples that are started with ``sudo`` **MUST** be run with sudo since they use windows utilities that require admin privileges, such as Firewall and changing default DNS server.